eProsima/Fast-DDS-statistics-backend/docs/rst/statistics_backend.rst

    :end-before: //!
    :dedent: 8

-In addition, |init_monitor-api| allows for specifying which monitorization event should be notified.
+In addition, |init_monitor-api| allows for specifying which monitorization events should be notified.
-This is done by setting a |CallbackMask-api| where the active callback from the listener are specified.
+This is done by setting a |CallbackMask-api| where the active callbacks from the listener are specified.
 Moreover, a mask on statistics data kind of interest can be set creating a |DataKindMask-api|

 .. literalinclude:: /code/StatisticsBackendTests.cpp